 For any finite ordered set all the properties below make sense.
 They are listed such that the lower-numbered properties imply the higher-numbered ones.
 Similar lists can be made up for graphs and simplicial complexes.

-``P is connectedly collapsible" fits in between conditions 1 and 2 (cf. [122]).
+has the fixed clique property,``P is connectedly collapsible" fits in between conditions 1 and 2 (cf. [122]).